Bond, Avengers and Game Of Thrones star Dame Diana Rigg dies aged 82

-Rigg spent several years in the 1960s as a member of the Royal Shakespeare Company and had smaller roles on screen before her break came in The Avengers.
-Starring alongside Patrick McNee’s John Steed, together they formed an impeccably dressed duo who fought crime and traded quips.
+She had smaller roles on screen before her break came in The Avengers, in which she starred alongside Patrick McNee’s John Steed; together they formed an impeccably dressed duo who fought crime and traded quips.

-Other acting credits included the Duchess of Buccleuch in Victoria, and she also starred alongside her daughter in the sitcom Detectorists.
+She also played the Duchess of Buccleuch in Victoria and Mrs Danvers in Rebecca, and starred alongside her daughter in the sitcom Detectorists, from 2015 to 2017.

-Playwrights Sir David Hare and Sir Tom Stoppard also paid tribute, with Sir Tom saying: “For half her life Diana was the most beautiful woman in the room, but she was what used to be called a trooper.
+Playwrights Sir David Hare and Sir Tom Stoppard are among those paying tribute, with Sir Tom saying: “For half her life Diana was the most beautiful woman in the room, but she was what used to be called a trooper.

 “She went to work with her sleeves rolled up and a smile for everyone.
 Her talent was luminous.”

-Theatre director Jonathan Kent, who directed the actress in a series of roles, said: “Diana Rigg’s combination of force of personality, beauty, courage and sheer emotional power, made her a great classical actress – one of an astonishing generation of British stage performers.
+Theatre director Jonathan Kent, who directed the actress in several roles, said: “Diana Rigg’s combination of force of personality, beauty, courage and sheer emotional power, made her a great classical actress – one of an astonishing generation of British stage performers.